mis à jour Last minute

 which proved to be very enjoyable for both sides.

 - Not possible to come with your own dog for the volunteering experience.
+Because :

-No where to place your dog for the working hours.
+* no where to place your dog for the working hours.

 In public transport - it will vary from transport, company politics or the driver and passangers themsleves.

-In short- you WILL encounter restrictions and I strongly do not reccommend it.
+In short- you WILL encounter restrictions and I strongly DO NOT reccommend it.

 • Aide